-There are a number of intangible assets recorded on the Company's balance sheet, including customer lists, software development costs and other acquired identifiable non-monetary assets without physical form.
+Reference • Intangible assets are ascribed a value only where they can be sold separately and the insurer can demonstrate that there are quoted prices in an active market for the same or similar assets, in which case the asset shall be valued in accordance with the valuation hierarchy.
+There are a number of intangible assets recorded on the Company's balance sheet, including renewal rights, customer lists, brands, software development costs and other acquired identifiable non-monetary assets without physical form.
 Intangible assets are amortised over their estimated useful lives and are subject to impairment test whenever indicators of impairment exist.

-The Company's intangible assets are not deemed to be capable of being sold separately and certainly do not have quoted prices on an active market (nor do such prices exist for similar assets); they are therefore are valued at nil in the Solvency II balance sheet, with corresponding adjustments to deferred taxes.
+The Company's intangible assets are not deemed to be capable of being sold separately and certainly do not have quoted prices on an active market (nor do such prices exist for similar assets); they are therefore valued at nil in the Solvency II balance sheet, with corresponding adjustments to deferred taxes.